What Was Announced

 - Major retailers are preparing to stock plug-in solar.
 At least two supermarket chains and a major DIY retailer are reportedly in discussions with suppliers.
 When plug-in solar sits on the shelf next to extension leads and smart thermostats, the public perception of the technology will shift decisively.

 - Industry investment follows.
-UK solar retailers and manufacturers now have confidence to invest in marketing, stock, and support for the plug-in segment in a way that was harder to justify under a grey-area regulatory environment.
+UK solar retailers and manufacturers now have confidence to invest in marketing, stock, and support for the plug-in segment in a way that was harder to justify while the product category could not lawfully be sold.

 What Still Requires More Time

-Formal, complete legalisation — meaning a system where you can buy, install, and notify via a simple online form with zero grey area — still requires several things to happen:
+Formal, complete legalisation — meaning a system where you can buy, install, and notify via a simple online form, with a choice of verified products on the shelf — still requires several things to happen:

 A Simplified DNO Notification Process